melowntech/workshop/introduction.rst

 Bound layer
 -----------
-Bound layer tiles always correspond (in :ref:`LOD` and index) to the active :ref:`surface`.
-They do not need :ref:`metatile`\s, they share metatile information with the active surface.
-Currently, a single type exist: ``raster``. ``Raster`` bound layers are external textures for surfaces they may be directly used at tile level or they can be employed by map configuration or even interactively by user.
+Bound layers are tiled datasets which may complement a :ref:`surface`.
+The adjective *bound* (as opposed to :ref:`free-layer`\s) means that for any tile used from a bound layer, there is the corresponding tile from the active surface, having the same :ref:`lod`, and indices.
+For this reason, bound layers **do not**, in essence, **require any metatile information**, as they take it from the active surface.
+Bound layers are usually used as texture overlays for surfaces (e.g. aerial photos).

 .. _credit: